bump-sh/docs/src/_help/continuous-integration/cli.md

 Please check `bump preview --help` for more usage details

-### `bump overlay [FILE1] [FILE2] > [FILE3]`
+### `bump overlay [DEFINITION_FILE] [OVERLAY_FILE]`

-> This feature is only compatible with OpenAPI definition files, and support the [Overlay specification](https://github.com/OAI/Overlay-Specification).
+> This feature supports the [OpenAPI Overlay specification](https://github.com/OAI/Overlay-Specification).
+It is also possible to apply an OAS Overlay to an AsyncAPI definition file.
 {: .info}

-The Overlay specification of OpenAPI makes it possible to modify the content of an OpenAPI definition file by adding a layer on top of it.
-That layer helps adding, removing or changing some or all of the content of the original file.
+The Overlay specification of OpenAPI makes it possible to modify the content of an API definition file by adding a layer on top of it.
+That layer helps adding, removing or changing some or all of the content of the original definition.

-Technically, the `bump overlay` command will build a [FILE3] file our of the [FILE1] OpenAPI definition and [FILE2] Overlay file, applying the operations described in the [FILE2] Overlay file to the definition file.
+Technically, the `bump overlay` command will output a modified version of the `[DEFINITION_FILE]` (an OpenAPI or AsyncAPI document) by applying the operations described in the `[OVERLAY_FILE]` Overlay file to the original API document.

-For example:
+To redirect the output of the command to a new file you can run:

 ```shell
 bump overlay api-document.yaml overlay-file.yaml > api-overlayed-document.yaml
 ```

-_Note: you can also apply the overlay during the bump deploy command with the new --overlay flag:_
+_Note: you can also apply the overlay during the [`bump deploy` command]((#bump-deploy-file)) with the new `--overlay` flag:_

 ```shell
 bump deploy api-document.yaml --doc my-doc --token my-token --overlay overlay-file.yaml